renaros/de-challenge-invoices/README.md

 `docker exec -it kafka ./bin/kafka-run-class.sh kafka.tools.GetOffsetShell --broker-list kafka:9092 --topic postgres.public.invoices | awk -F  ":" '{sum += $3} END {print "Result: "sum}'`
 6. Last step is to run the consumer script to observe the streaming happening in real time.
 `python3 ./streaming/invoice_consumer.py`
-After running the command above, run another insert statements in Postgrees to check the messages arriving into the consumer.
+After running the command above, run another insert statement in Postgres to check the messages arriving into the consumer.
 Use `CTRL+C` to stop the program.

 ![Kafka streamed insert](https://github.com/renaros/de-challenge-invoices/blob/main/readme_images/kafka-inserted.jpg)

 ## Challenges during the development
 * I could not use separate Spark containers in the docker compose file because my computer was not able to handle it :)
 * It took me some time to make Airflow communicate to MinIO, the environment variables were not working properly.
-After lots of try and error it finally worked, and I could use the environment variables for everything and no manual adjustments are needed.
+After lots of trial and error it finally worked, and I could use the environment variables for everything and no manual adjustments were needed.
-* Debezium was very challenging make it work, the library was not loading, then the wal_level had to be set to logical instead of replication and only after that it worked.
+* Debezium was very challenging to make it work, the library was not loading, then the wal_level had to be set to logical instead of replication and only after that it worked.
-* Parsing the Kafka message was also challenging, decimal values are transformed into bytes by default in Debezium and it required lots of try and error to fix that.
+* Parsing the Kafka message was also challenging, decimal values are transformed into bytes by default in Debezium and it required lots of trial and error to fix that.
 In the end I changed the configuration to transform decimals to string and it worked like a charm.
 Besides that, issue_date was failing conversion because it is in unix timestamp but microseconds, and the function to convert it in PySpark uses seconds as a reference.